-The rearview camera monitor system lets you see what's directly behind your coach for maneuvering assistance and safety.
-Optional sideview cameras also allow you to see what's beside you before turning or changing lanes.
+The rearview camera monitor system lets you see what is directly behind your coach for maneuvering assistance and safety.
+Optional sideview cameras\ also allow you to see what is beside you before turning or changing lanes.

-The monitor screen 'wakes up' automatically when transmission is shifted into Reverse.
+The monitor screen "wakes up" automatically when transmission is shifted into reverse.
 A microphone built into the rear camera lets you hear warning sounds or verbal directions from an assistant.

-The monitor screen also doubles as a secondary display panel for the optional GPS system if desired.
+The monitor screen also doubles as a secondary display panel for the optional GPS system, if desired.